skip to Main Content

 Obstetricians, nurses and hospital staff are all required to provide a standard of care for patients.
 When they fail to meet this standard, they can be held liable in a medical malpractice claim.
 According to Medscape, roughly half of all birth injuries could have been avoided had medical professionals taken the necessary precautions to reduce the risks.

-At The Jeffcoat Firm, we take the following actions to hold medical providers accountable for negligent actions that result in birth injuries:
+At Jeffcoat Injury and Car Accident Lawyers, we take the following actions to hold medical providers accountable for negligent actions that result in birth injuries:

 • Conduct our own thorough investigation into your case, including gathering medical records, witness statements and other evidence